Suspicious Packages Addressed to Clinton, Obama Intercepted

 "These terrorizing acts are despicable, and anyone responsible will be held accountable to the fullest extent of the law," Sanders said in a statement Wednesday morning.
 "The United States Secret Service and other law enforcement agencies are investigating and will take all appropriate actions to protect anyone threatened by these cowards."

 The package addressed to Clinton was identified late Tuesday, the Secret Service said.
 The package addressed to the Obama residence was discovered early Wednesday.
-The Secret Service said it had launched "a full-scope criminal investigation."
+The Secret Service said it had launched "a full scope criminal investigation."

-A law enforcement source tells CBS News the device addressed to the Clinton home resembled a pipe bomb, similar to the explosive device sent to the home of billionaire financier George Soros that was discovered on Monday.
-The source said the package addressed to the Clinton home was sent through the U.S. Postal Service.
-Clinton's home is about eight miles from Soros' residence in the suburbs north of New York City.

 RELATED CONTENT: